maxmlr/rpi-photobooth/README.md

 sudo dd if=/<PATH_TO_FOLDER>/DietPi_RPi-ARMv6-Buster/DietPi_RPi-ARMv6-Buster.img of=/dev/rdisk2 bs=1m
 ```

+3. Open `boot/dietpi-wifi.txt` and add your local WiFi SSID and Password.
+Further, a variety of settings regarding the basic setup of the operating system can be adjusted in `boot/dietpi.txt`.

+4. Settings regarding the photobooth app can be changed in `boot/photobooth.conf`

-3. Copy all files from the boot folder of this repository to the root of the mounted MicroSD card volume
+5. Copy all files from the boot folder of this repository to the root of the mounted MicroSD card volume.
+Replace <YourMicroSD> with the respective mountpoint of your MicroSD card.

 ```
-copy -rf boot/* /Volumes/boot
+copy -rf boot/* /Volumes/<YourMicroSD>
 ```

-4. Insert MicroSD card in Raspberry and boot up.
+6. Insert MicroSD card in Raspberry and boot up.
 The automated installation might take up to 60 minues.